8ta4/spam/DONTREADME.md

 > Can the agents search the web?

 No. Letting an agent search introduces uncertainty.
-The tool is designed to work only from the context you provide.
+The tool is designed to work only from the source you provide.

 > Does the tool shuffle the champion message and the challenger message before the `judge` compares them?